grafana/k6-docs/docs/sources/next/javascript-api/init-context/open.md

 head_title: 'JavaScript API: open'
 title: 'open( filePath, [mode] )'
 description: 'Opens a file and reads all the contents into memory.'
-excerpt: 'Opens a file and reads all the contents into memory.'
+description: 'Opens a file and reads all the contents into memory.'
 ---

 # open( filePath, [mode] )